 Today, Facebook will reward you with a lower Cost-Per-Action (receiving a new message).

 That’s because you’re keeping users on their platform, not redirecting them to your own landing page where Facebook loses advertising opportunities.

 The ‘Engagement’ objective is also fun, but more on that later.

 Next, we'll remove unsupported placements for our Messenger destination ad.

-Although Instagram is a supported placement, I suggest unchecking it because it complicates user experience.
+Although Instagram is a supported placement, we suggest unchecking it because it complicates user experience.
 People scrolling through their Instagram feed don’t want to be redirected to Messenger.

-Ironically, I also advise against the Messenger placement.
+Ironically, though, we also advise against the Messenger placement.
 This means your ad will appear in Facebook users’ Messenger conversations (not their news feeds).

-But, as always, A/B test everything for yourself; don’t take my word for it!
+But, as always, A/B test everything for yourself; don’t take our word for it!